Welcome to The East Norwich Medical Partnership

 If a student will be present with the GP you are seeing you will be informed - you have the right to decline having the student present during your consultation - please advise the receptionist.

-We will be joined by Dr Anam Khalid from 01.02.2018 and she will be with us for 6 months.
+We will be joined by Dr Anam Khalid as an ST1 GP Registrar from August 2018 and she will be with us for 6 months.

 PHARMACIES ON SITE